-On the day that she should be flying home, armed with a petition signed by 160,000 of you, we went straight to the Iranian embassy to demand her immediate and unconditional release and reunion with her husband and daughter in the UK.
+On the day that she should have been flying home at the end of her first sentence, armed with a petition signed by 160,000 of you, we went straight to the Iranian embassy to demand her immediate and unconditional release and reunion with her husband and daughter in the UK.

 Nazanin should never have been detained in the first place, and after facing a nightmare ordeal over the last five years, she is now at risk of a second charge and yet more time separated from her husband and young daughter.